dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

 \subsection{Introducing dsld}

-As noted, many {\tt dsld} functions wrap functions from other packages while adding material specific to discrimination analysis.
-To make this concrete, consider {\tt dsldLinear}, which wraps \texttt{qeLin} (which in turn wraps R's {\tt lm}).
-Here are the call forms of the two functions:
+Many \texttt{dsld} functions wrap existing functions from other packages while adding functionality specific to discrimination analysis.
+To make this concrete, consider \texttt{dsldLinear()}, which wraps R's \texttt{lm}.
+The call form is: